Year 1

 myHappymind Parent information

-At the end of every myHappy mind session, we finish with our Let Your Light Shine prayer which you can find below.
+At the end of every myHappy mind session, we finish with our Let Your Light Shine prayer, which you can find below.

 Here is what we will be learning this half term: